Prevent Cyberbullying and Online Harassment

 What is Cyberbullying?

 While in the past victims of bullying could at the very least escape a playground bully at the end of the school day by returning home, today the high volume of children using the Internet and social networking websites means that messages of intimidation, isolation, and threatening behavior may follow the child into his or her room at home.
-Experts estimate that each day, 45 million American children go online and that 55% of teenagers use social networking websites.
+Experts estimate that each day, 92 percent of teenagers use social media.
 The increase in electronic communication by children is significant.
-For example, Nielsen/NetRatings indicate that last year, the number of Facebook users between the ages of twelve and seventeen increased 122%!
+For example, a survey of parents of children under 18 found that 38 percent of children with Facebook accounts are under 12 years old.
 While students are increasingly using the Internet for studying and social activity, there is a lot that parents, schools and communities can do to prevent and respond to cyberbullying.

 What Can We Do About Cyberbullying?

-In 2007, Minnesota enacted a new law, drafted by Attorney General Swanson and approved by the Legislature, requiring each school district in Minnesota to put policies in place to address the growing problem of cyberbullying.
-The intent of the law, in part, is to raise awareness about an issue that can negatively effect school safety and performance, but whose importance may be misunderstood or overlooked by many adults who did not grow up in an Internet era and many children who may not yet understand the impact of bullying behavior.
+Minnesota law requires each school district in Minnesota to put policies in place to address the growing problem of cyberbullying.
+The intent of the law, in part, is to raise awareness about an issue that can negatively affect school safety and performance, but whose importance may be misunderstood or overlooked by many adults who did not grow up in an Internet era and many children who may not yet understand the impact of bullying behavior.
 Parents, children, schools and communities can work together to prevent cyberbullying by talking about healthy standards and boundaries regarding Internet use, privacy, violence, and social interaction.
 Although some adults may be intimidated by a new generation that at times may seem to know more about technology than they do, it is important to engage children on who they are communicating with electronically, and what they are communicating about.
 Parents, children and communities may consider the following tips in addressing cyberbullying and online harassment:

 - Talk with children about online communication.
 Many children who are harassed or bullied online may be reluctant to tell their parents or another adult out of fear of losing their Internet privileges or fear of further humiliation.
 Set clear standards of ethical conduct and what is acceptable behavior.
 Maintain an open dialogue with children about the websites that they visit, the individuals they communicate with, and the topics of communication.